ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/tutorials/theme-packs.md

 1. You are already familiar with [setting up](/guides/getting-started/) a Greenwood project.
 1. You are familiar with [publishing packages to npm](https://docs.npmjs.com/creating-and-publishing-scoped-public-packages).
-1. Assumes a Unix "like" environment (in regards to commands and file path examples used), though the same can definitely be done on Windows.

-We encourage using Greenwood to develop your theme pack mainly so that you can ensure a seamless experience when publishing to npm knowing that things should just work. ™️
+> We encourage using Greenwood to develop your theme pack mainly so that you can ensure a seamless experience when publishing to npm knowing that things should just work. ™️

 ## Project Setup